The year 2018 marked RNIB's 150th anniversary. Since our launch in 1868, we've seen huge changes for blind and partially sighted people.

 Jan talks about the creation of a cycling club by blind and partially sighted people

 Connect magazine revealed some of the funniest calls to the RNIB Helpline and the weirdest antics of fundraisers

 We campaign with people with sight loss to bring about positive change.
-To celebrate our 150th anniverasary, here are some of the highlights
+To celebrate our 150th anniversary, here are some of the highlights.

 As an adult, Caroline kept her disability hidden for 11 years, her story is one of defiance.
 Listen now